zeuslawyer/nft-sol-react/README.md

 # My NFT project

 This is a fun project only.
+Published [here](https://laughing-pike-52af82.netlify.app/).

 Run commands in the relevant directory, not in project root.